johanmartindev/wp-nginx-unit-docker-file/README.md

 # Creating Wordpress Image
+!!!
+Ignore below.
+Will update as necessary.
+This is to build a docker image using nginx unit for wordpress and push to a docker registry.
 ## Development Setup
 1. Make a new developer folder `mkdir wp-dev`.
   1. Change into folder `cd wp-dev`